Despite the legalization of delta 9 THC for medical and recreational uses, delta 8 THC was recently prohibited in Washington.

 Is it legal to sell Delta-8 THC?

 When derived from the hemp plant, D8 products are legal to sell.

-You can order D8 products online legally.
+You can order D8 products online legally, but not in Washington State.
 Ordering these products online is easy and convenient.

-No. So far, eleven states banned D8 products, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Rhode Island, and Utah.
+No. So far, twelve states banned D8 products, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Rhode Island, Washington and Utah.

 Read our legal disclaimer HERE.
 While we try to stay as up to date as possible on all state laws, you should do your own due diligence and work with a legal professional to ensure you are operating legally in your state or territory at all times.